ggreg/kaleidoscope/docs/chapter1.md

 Ok, so now how can we parse that?

-The frontend relies on two components: the lexer and the parser.
-The lexer reads the raw text of the source code and converts it to a sequence of tokens.
-A token identifies the type of an expression, it has a type and a value.
+The frontend relies on two components: the *lexer* and the *parser*.
+The *lexer* reads the raw text of the source code and converts it to a sequence of tokens.
+A token identifies the type of an expression, it has a *type* and a *value*.
 For example we said earlier that `add` is an identifier.
 So its type is `identifier` and its value is `add`.
-The parser reads the sequence of tokens and matches grammar rules.
-A grammar descripe the structure of the language.
+The *parser* reads the sequence of tokens and matches grammar rules.
+A grammar describes the structure of the language.
 In other word it explains the set of valid token sequences.

 ### Lexer